-Dispersal or scattering of funeral ashes is not currently explicitly sanctioned on TRCA lands.
+There are currently no TRCA policies or Board of Directors resolutions explicitly sanctioning dispersal or scattering of funeral ashes on TRCA lands.
 Rather, historical TRCA Board of Directors resolutions focus more so on continued partnership with, and outreach to, faith groups on environmentally responsible and culturally sensitive practices and options.
 TRCA Board of Directors resolutions also commit to assist our local municipalities in identifying locations for religious offerings and dispersal of ashes, when requested to do so (RES. #B120/09, Executive Committee Meeting #7/09 held on September 11, 2009).

-Other Conservation Authorities have taken a similar approach.
-For example, the CVC Board of Directors has taken the position that the scattering of ashes on CVC owned land is not permitted (#69/14, CVC Board of Directors, July 4, 2014).
+Other Conservation Authorities have taken a more explicit approach to their own lands, such as the CVC Board of Directors, which has passed a resolution that the scattering of ashes on CVC owned land is not permitted (#69/14, CVC Board of Directors, July 4, 2014).